 Quantitative values are an important part of measuring the financial performance of mutual funds and other investment vehicles.
 Financial performance is a part of sustainable investing as well, but as the field grows, it’s becoming clearer that impact also is something that needs to be measured.

 It’s trickier to measure social impact than it is to measure financial impact, as social impact can be complex.
-There are various approaches, methodologies and practices for examining social impact, all of which are effective in their own ways.
+There are various approaches, methodologies, and practices for examining the social impact, all of which are effective in their own ways.
 For these measurements to be effective as more than mere marketing tools, a certain level of rigor needs to be established.
 In a Harvard Business Journal case study, Ivy So, Alina Staskevicius, and faculty supervisor Alnoor Ebrahim sought to examine which methodologies would be best for analyzing impact investments.

-Impact investing has been around for many years, and the field stands to grow in coming years.
+Impact investing has been around for many years, and the field stands to grow in the coming years.
 It’s made an impact around the world and garnered the attention of organizations and governments.
 Despite this growth and attention, though, the methods for measuring impact aren’t as structured as they need to be.
 Understanding how different measurement practices work is key to applying them, which is what the Harvard study examined.
-Measurement can allow investors to monitor the progress of their funds and social causes; portfolio managers to make better decisions; organizations to make progress on impactful measures; and anyone benefiting from the impact to participate in their improved gains.
+Measurement can allow investors to monitor the progress of their funds and social causes; portfolio managers to make better decisions; organizations to make progress on impactful measures, and anyone benefiting from the impact to participating in their improved gains.
 Measurement also may help other stakeholders who want to evaluate impactful causes and organizations.

 Current Methodologies for Impact Measurement